USS Ronald Reagan: 2022

 In late May 2022, Ronald Reagan was relieved by at Sasebo, Japan.
 Ronald Reagan led Carrier Strike Group 5 into the Philippine Sea.

 Ronald Reagan departed Singapore's Changi Naval Base on 23 July to transit the South China Sea.
 President Joe Biden exchanged words with Chinese Communist Party leader Xi Jinping over Nancy Pelosi's visit to Taiwan, which was only a possibility at that point.
 Chinese Foreign Ministry spokesman Zhao Lijian that his bosses were getting "seriously prepared".

 On 4 August 2022, United States National Security Council spokesman John Kirby announced that Ronald Reagan had been ordered to remain in the vicinity of Taiwan in response to missile launches conducted by China, which in turn were a response to Speaker of the United States House of Representatives Nancy Pelosi's visit to Taiwan.
 On 19 August 2022, Ronald Reagan returned to her home port of Yokosuka, Japan.

 On 12 September 2022, Ronald Reagan departed Yokosuka for the second leg of her regional patrol.
 Ronald Reagan arrived at Busan, South Korea for a scheduled port visit on 23 September 2022.
 This was the first time in four years that a US Navy aircraft carrier had visited South Korea.

 2023

+In March 2023 a seaman assigned to the ship died after falling from his Yokosuka barracks.
+American investigators reviewed his telephone.
+This led to the unraveling of a drug ring aboard the aircraft carrier.
+The investigation resulted in six courts-martial, 24 administrative separations and 28 cases of nonjudicial punishment.
+The ring brought LSD and other drugs into Japan by the U.S. Postal Service and distributed hundreds of LSD tablets to members of the ship's company.